What 2000 Year Old Thing Do Taylor Swift, Adele and Imagine Dragons Have In Common?

 So go easy on me

 Finally, Taylor Swift’s reference to King Midas in Champagne Problems is little more than a name drop.
-The song is about realising that she didn’t want to marry her lover, and many aspects of him are discussed: both good and bad.
+The song is about realizing that she didn’t want to marry her lover, and many aspects of him are discussed: both good and bad.
 The accusation that he is like Midas furthers her argument that while he might have seemed like an ideal partner, there was an imperfect side as well.

 Excerpt from Champagne Problems by Taylor Swift